 The Nathalie Dolmetsch Bursaries

-Each year HDS offers two full bursaries to students or recent graduates who would benefit from attendance at the Society’s annual summer school.
-Bursary offers are not confined to dance students.
+HDS Trustees may each year provide one or more Nathalie Dolmetsch bursaries to aid the development of individuals in dance skills and understanding of historical dance.
 The bursaries give the opportunity to study, in depth, dances of a specific historical period.
 The summer schools, which last for a week starting towards the end of July are attended by some 30-50 people.
 In addition to three classes each day, a full programme of options and social activities is offered.
 The teachers are acknowledged specialists in research and teaching of historical dance.
 Live music is usually a feature of the summer school.
 The opportunity is given on the last night to demonstrate dances learned during the week to other members of the summer school, normally in a formal dance setting.

 Applicants for bursaries are asked to apply in writing on the form stating their particular interests and experience, how they think that they would benefit from attending the summer school and what they might do with the knowledge and skill gained.
 In addition, applicants are asked to provide a reference from a tutor supporting the application.
 Some dance experience, not necessarily relevant to historical dance, is recommended for applicants who are not dance students.